runtimeverification/iele-semantics/iele-syntax.md

 ### Reserved IELE Function Names

 -   An account to which code has never been deployed contains an implicit contract with one public function named `@deposit` which takes no arguments, returns no values, and does nothing.
 This function exists to allow such accounts to receive payments.
--   A special public function named `@init` should be defined for every contract and will be called when an account is created with this contract.
+-   A special private function named `@init` should be defined for every contract and will be called when an account is created with this contract.

 ```k
   syntax IeleName ::= "deposit" [token]